-Before dropping coin, drop the jumpsuit.
+Before dropping the coin, drop the jumpsuit.
 Try a few times – can you honestly slip it on and off in a rush?
 Could you do it in a cramped bathroom stall at a bar or concert venue or wedding ballroom?
-Do you need to be careful about tiny hooks and eyes or too-tight button holes?
+Do you need to be careful about tiny hooks and eyes or too-tight buttonholes?
 Be realistic, you have no idea how long that bathroom line may be or how you may be feeling that evening.
 No jumpsuit is cute enough to risk an accident or wardrobe malfunction.

 Tips for Buying and Wearing Jumpsuits:

-Again, jumpsuits can run short in the torso, and very short in that space between waistband and crotch.
-I’ve found regular jumpsuits to often fit me better in the body.
+Again, jumpsuits can run short in the torso, and very short in that space between the waistband and crotch.
+I’ve found regular jumpsuits that fit me better in the body more often than not.